vamsibanda/forex-rl-challenge/README.md

 Please, contact me if you would like to sponsor the FX RL challenge; or organize a local

-meetup, workshop or Hackathon where RL researchers can participate into this challenge.
+meetup, workshop or Hackathon where RL researchers can participate to this challenge.

 # Bonus
 PyTorch implementation of Multi-processed training of a shared model where batches